“. . . sealed with the gift of the Holy Spirit.”

 Adults seeking to become Catholic prepare for confirmation through the Rite of Christian Initiation of Adults (RCIA) and receive the sacrament at Easter Vigil.
 For young people of high school age, our parish offers a two-year faith formation program, which guides our youth through the process of preparing for confirmation and culminates in the spring of each year when the regional bishop confers the sacrament.

-For an outline of the Youth Confirmation process, click on the link to the right.
+For an outline of the Youth Confirmation process, click here or on the link below.

 Bill Sparks, Faith Formation Director